Substance-related disorder

+Substance-related disorders are a class of disorders listed in the DSM-5 that are "related to the taking of a drug of abuse (including alcohol)".

-Substance-related disorders, also known as substance use disorders, can lead to large societal problems.
-It is found to be greatest in individuals ages 18–25, with a higher likelihood occurring in men compared to women, and urban residents compared to rural residents.
-On average, general medical facilities hold 20% of patients with substance-related disorders, possibly leading to psychiatric disorders later on.
+Substance-related disorders are most prevalent in individuals ages 18–25, with a higher likelihood occurring in men compared to women, and urban residents compared to rural residents.
+On average, general medical facilities hold 22% of patients with substance-related disorders, possibly leading to psychiatric disorders later on.
 Over 50% of individuals with substance-related disorders will often have a "dual diagnosis," where they are diagnosed with the substance use, as well as a psychiatric diagnosis, the most common being major depression, personality disorder, anxiety disorders, and dysthymia.